INTRODUCTION

 ENHANCING NEUROMUSCULAR COORDINATION

 One of the key benefits of stability ball training is its impact on neuromuscular coordination.
 Every movement requires the brain and muscles to work in harmony.
 This connection improves with practice, which helps you move more efficiently.
-When you regularly engage your core with stability ball exercises, your body learns to stabilise under pressure, which carries over into real-world activities like walking on uneven surfaces or reacting quickly during sports.
+When you regularly engage your core with a stability ball workout, your body learns to stabilise under pressure, which carries over into real-world physical activities like walking on uneven surfaces or reacting quickly during sports.

 BUILDING STRENGTH WITH BALL PLANKS

-Ball planks are a foundational exercise that challenges core strength and stability.
+Ball planks are a foundational activity that challenges core strength and stability.
 Placing your forearms or hands on the ball adds an extra layer of difficulty, increasing core activation.
 This variation targets the entire trunk, including the shoulders and glutes, while also protecting the spine.
-To engage your core with stability ball exercises effectively, ball planks should be done slowly and with control, holding good form throughout each repetition.
+To engage your core with a stability ball effectively, ball planks should be done slowly and with control, holding good form throughout each repetition.

 IMPROVING FLEXIBILITY AND MOBILITY